 An additional problem this year is that forage supply was in short supply last year which meant that many of us ran out prior to summer turnout.
-Whilst the haylage and hay harvest is now well underway one question we commonly get on the Dengie Feedline is how soon can I feed new forage?
+Whilst the haylage and hay harvest is now well underway one question we commonly get on the Dengie Feedline is how soon can I feed new forage to my horse?

 Hay can be fed post-harvest as long as there is no heating in the bales.
 The important point here though is that introducing the new hay will constitute a large change in diet and if this is done rapidly it could result in digestive upset.
 Any dietary change should ideally be made gradually by mixing old and new hay together over the period of at least a couple of weeks.
 Feeding hay in greedy feeder nets will also help to slow the rate of intake and prevent sorting or selection of purely the new hay.

 Haylage needs to be stored for at least 6 weeks or longer post baling prior to feeding.
 This is because it takes time for the preservation process to take place that is promoted by the removal of oxygen.
 Again the same rules regarding dietary change apply when introducing new haylage.
 Adding Dengie Digestive Health Plus which combines prebiotic, live yeast and brewer’s yeast all in one supplement can help to support the horse’s digestive system during times of dietary change.

 If forage is still in short supply then hay replacers can be used to extend or replace the forage ration.
 Whatever forage source you use, make sure the top up you use is appropriate to the individual and particularly their bodyweight.

 Feeding good do-ers on bald paddocks

 Whilst there are many brown and bald paddocks out there it cannot be denied that there are still many overweight horses and ponies grazing on them that don’t particularly appear to be losing weight.